loyboy/Employee-Attendance-SpringBoot-App/README.md

 ## Overview

 The backend of the Employee Attendance Management System is built using Spring Boot.
-This backend provides a RESTful API for managing employee and department and attenadance data, connecting to a basic MySQL database.
+This backend provides a RESTful API for managing employee and department and attendance data, connecting to a basic MySQL database.

 ## Features